Francesco Guidolin: Return to Udinese

 After two seasons at Parma, Guidolin resigned in order to take up the head coach position at Serie A side Udinese for a second time, who despite having recent history of European football, had recently finished in 15th place, nine points and three places clear of the relegation zone.

 After a poor start to the 2010–11 Serie A season, the team went on to record their highest points total in history and finished in fourth place, earning themselves a spot in the 2011–12 UEFA Champions League qualifying round on the final Serie A matchday.
 Guidolin kept his promise of "dancing like Boateng" if they qualified, and did a little jig in the middle of the pitch.
 Later that year, he was awarded the Panchina d'Oro as the best coach of the league.

 In the next season, the club were unable to qualify for the Champions League proper after losing to Arsenal, but progressed as far as the round of 16 in the 2011–12 UEFA Europa League, being eliminated by Dutch side AZ.
 They finished the 2011–12 Serie A in third place, the best result in the club's history, equalling Alberto Zaccheroni's 1996–97 season, again achieving a place in the qualifying round for the 2012–13 UEFA Champions League.
 In his third season at Udinese, Guidolin again failed to reach the Champions League proper, losing on penalties to Braga, but this time also finished bottom of their group in the 2012–13 UEFA Europa League.
 In the Serie A table, the club finished fifth, reaching the Europa League qualifying round for a third time.

+During the 2013–14 season, Guidolin's Udinese reached the semi-finals of the Coppa Italia, but were eliminated by Fiorentina.